QyDing02/qyding02.github.io/_tabs/about.md

 ## Short Biography
-Currently a junior undergraduate at Sun Yat-sen University (SYSU), I am specializing in Computer Science and Technology (Artificial Intelligence and Big Data).
+I am currently pursuing my Master of Science in Information Engineering at the Chinese University of Hong Kong (CUHK).

-I have been admitted to the Master of Science in Information Engineering program at the Chinese University of Hong Kong (CUHK) and am expected to enroll in September 2024.
+Previously, I completed my undergraduate studies in Computer Science and Technology, specializing in Artificial Intelligence and Big Data, at Sun Yat-sen University (SYSU).

-In the spring of 2022, I was privileged to join the HCP lab at SYSU, guided by Keze Wang.
+During my undergraduate studies, I was privileged to join the HCP lab at SYSU, under the guidance of Keze Wang, where I gained significant research experience.

 ## Research Interests